zaszab/productshare/README.md

 - create rules to limit the exported products
 - view statistics about click throughs

-Application was built on Symfony2 PHP framework, and Bootstrap Front-end framework.
+Application was built on Symfony2 and Twitter Bootstrap 2.